zwostein/CGFramework/README.md

 	make

-### Compiling on Windows using Visual Studio
+### Compiling on Windows using Visual Studio and Git Bash

-Change to the project's root directory.
+Open a Bash terminal in the project's root directory.

 Create and change into the build directory: